rogerpadilla/prouter/README.md

 - **Forward-thinking:** written in TypeScript for the future and transpiled to es5 with UMD format for the present... thus it transparently supports any module style: es6, commonJS, AMD.
 By default, prouter uses the modern [history](https://developer.mozilla.org/en-US/docs/Web/API/History_API) API for routing.
 - Unit tests for every feature are created.

-### Want to see it in action?

-It is being used in this web app [wherudo.com](https://wherudo.com).
-There you can see how prouter is used to to do universal rendering for all the pages of that site.

 ## Installation

 ```bash